Gallery-of-Kaeon/Kaeon-FUSION/README.md

 the reality is that our implementation is lagging behind the documentation.
 Therefore,
 one should consider this project to be in open alpha.
+We expect the project to finish between 2018 and 2019.

 For the time being,
 we recommend that you only use tabs for indentation,